Meister1593/twrp_device_Neffos_X1_Lite/README.md

 Feel free to make issues or pull requests

 Unresolved issues:
-- [x] Touchscreen does not work until power button was pressed first time.
+- [x] Touchscreen does not work until screen went off for first time.
 - [x] Screenshots are saved to /tmp folder instead of internal sdcard pictures

 Working: